Greyhound and horseracing commentator Michael Fortune dies

 Originally from Co Wexford, Fortune was a well-known horseracing and greyhound commentator who previously worked as sports editor for the Irish Press.
 He also co-presented Night at the Dogs alongside Mícheál O’Muircheartaigh for a number of years.

-In a statement posted on the Irish Greyhound Board’s website, Fortune’s son Ian said he passed away on Monday evening.
+In a statement posted on the Irish Greyhound Board’s website, Fortune’s son Ian said he died on Monday evening.

 “For over fifty years it was his great joy to report the news.
 Sport has always been his passion, greyhound racing was in his blood, it was a way of life, a first love and he was lucky enough to make it his career,” he said.